 Mobile Patrols and Sobering Up Shelters

-Mobile patrols or night patrols are community based programs that provide assistance to people who are intoxicated (drunk) in public and may be at risk of harming themselves or harming others.
+Mobile patrols (also called night patrols or street patrols) are community-based programs that work to keep people safe and deal with disputes in a way that respect local cultural values [49911].
+They also provide assistance to people who are intoxicated in public and may be at risk of harming themselves or others [29075].
 Mobile patrols work with the person to identify a safe place to go to.
-Often they can help link people to services they need such as mental health or homeless services.
+Often, they can help link people to services they need such as mental health or homeless services.

-Sobering-up shelters also provide a safe place for people who are intoxicated.
-They can provide a bed for the night, a meal, a shower, and sometimes laundry facilities.
-They can also refer people to other social support services, if needed.
+Sobering up shelters provide a safe place for people who are intoxicated.
+They can provide a bed for the night, a meal, a shower and sometimes laundry facilities.
+They can also refer people to treatment and social support services [36111][34063].

 References